|

 the rage at raves or on the beach but I favour a bolder

-clearly visible.
-Oh yes! and when Albert were a lad
+visible.
+Oh yes! and when Albert were a lad there was

 BLUE & WHITE

-its influence seemed to stretch even to the visitors
+influence seemed to stretch even to the visitors team

 in their back line.
 Also in a typing error worthy of